Sleighs/Mint-2048/README.md

 ***

-In the project directory, run `npm start` to run the app in development mode at localhost:3000.
+In the project directory, run `npm start` after install to run the app in development mode at localhost:3000.